Lab Architecture

 This alternative setup is worth it from educational point of view, to test the different storage options for RaspberryPI and to learn about iSCSI configuration and deployment on bare-metal environments.
 As well it can be used as a cheaper solution for deploying centralized storage solution.

-See SAN configuration document further details about the configuration of SAN using a Raspeberry PIs, gateway, as iSCSI Target exposing LUNs to cluster nodes.
+See SAN configuration document further details about the configuration of SAN using a Raspeberry PIs, san, as iSCSI Target exposing LUNs to cluster nodes.

 Raspberry PI Storage benchmarking